FedRAMP and Its Applicability to ISVs Hosted on FedRAMP-Authorized IaaS

 The HITRUST CSF 90-Day Rules – What You Need to Know

-Zach Shales, Director, Healthcare Certification, Coalfire
+Zach Shales, Senior Director, Cloud Infrastructure, Coalfire

 Earlier this year, HITRUST announced required changes, effective April 1, 2019 (applicable to all CSF assessor firms), regarding quality and consistency for validated assessments.
 The changes were outlined in the CSF Assurance Bulletin and included the release of the HITRUST CSF® Assessor Quality Checklist.